Connect with a certified trainer for free

 When to see a doctor

 If you’re experiencing symptoms of a SLAP tear, make an appointment to see an orthopedic specialist.
-During your appointment, your doctor will ask you about your symptoms and your pain.
-If you experienced a traumatic injury to the shoulder, mention this to your doctor.
-Your doctor will begin to move your shoulder to assess range of motion, strength, and pain.
+During your appointment, your doctor will ask about your symptoms and pain.
+If you experienced a traumatic overhead injury to the shoulder, mention this to your doctor.
+Your doctor will begin to move your shoulder to assess your range of motion, strength, and pain.

 In order to make a diagnosis, your doctor may prescribe one or more of the following imaging tests: